andywiecko/job-schedule/README.md

 # job-schedule
-schedule proceses on linux using gnu programs
+schedule proceses on linux using python2.7